Afro-Salvadorans: Afro-Salvadoran militias

 In 1611, when the slave mulattoes helped defeat the Maroons of Tutale, Guatemala and El Salvador did not allow people of African descent to officially participate in militia companies.
 However, Africans and their descendants, even enslaved, had still fought with Spanish forces from time to time since the Conquest.
 Nevertheless, in the 1630s, a wave of attacks against Central America by enemy privateers and pirates persuaded the Audiencia to enlist free people of African descent in regular militia companies, although segregated.
 In 1673 there were six Pardo companies in Guatemala and two in El Salvador.
 Soon there were Afro-militias in places like the Department of Sonsonate and Chiquimula, Guatemala.

-After early struggles against the corsairs, the militias requested exemption from Laborío Tribute, threatening not to serve otherwise.
+After early struggles against the corsairs, the militias requested an exemption from Laborío Tribute, threatening not to serve otherwise.
 Because of that, several militia companies were temporarily exempted from this tax during the 1690s.
 The militants claimed this success and soon other requested Exemptions were granted.
 Then, the rest of the Afro-descendants also expected to be relieved of Laborío tribute, and prepared to face the authorities on the subject, rebelling against them.
 The most prominent example occurred in 1720 in San Salvador, where there had been a slave rebellion less than a century before.
 When the rumor that officials were preparing a new census for the Laborío Tribute Collection spread throughout the mulatto neighborhoods, at least 200 people took to the streets, threatening to burn the residence of the mayor.
 The rioters were persuaded to return home only after they were shown the list, barely containing 40 names.
 Spanish officials, who did not dare to continue the account, estimated that the actual number of residents in the city who were eligible for inclusion in the census was about 1,000.